yochess/drakescrowd/README.md

 1. clone this repo
 2. cd into the repo
 3. run $ npm install
+4. run $ gulp
-4. create a "todo" database in postgres
+5. create a "drakescrowd" database in postgres
-5. run $ npm start
+6. run $ npm start

 <br><br>